 So, that’s all you need, a cost segregation study and an IRS form 3115.
 Each only needs to be performed once in order to claim past, present and future depreciation benefits.

 Lamont Financial Services offers cost segregation services in partnership with Core Solutions Group.
-Core is a one of the nation’s most trusted authorities on cost recovery for commercial real estate owners and investors.
+Core is one of the nation’s most trusted authorities on cost recovery for commercial real estate owners and investors.